divyanshchoubisa/DATA-ANALYSIS/README.md

                        5. Interpret results in a way that is easy to understand like giving good facts and numbers or providing different visualization in form of different graphs and charts.</br>

 ## Data Wrangling
--[Data Wrangling](https://github.com/divyanshchoubisa/DATA-ANALYSIS/blob/master/data-wrangling.ipynb/ "Data Wrangling") is a process of cleaning and structuring the complex available data to a format which would be easy to analyse.</br>
+-[Data Wrangling](https://github.com/divyanshchoubisa/DATA-ANALYSIS/blob/master/data-wrangling.ipynb/) is a process of cleaning and structuring the complex available data to a format which would be easy to analyse.</br>
-- It mainly includes:</br>
+- It mainly includes:
             1. Data Cleaning
               * Handling missing values.
               * Remove Duplicates.